 - Item image

 - A way to create visual separation on your collection by creating named groupings of items.
-Categories can also be used to create a navigational menu on your collection, which allows payers to easily filter items (great for when you have a collection with many items).
+Categories can also be used to create a navigational menu on your collection, which allows payers to easily filter items.

 - Collection description